RFL League One: 2015–2025: League 1

-This format remained in use for the 2017 season but on 26 October 2017, it was confirmed that Oxford Rugby League and Gloucestershire All Golds will not compete for the 2018 season, in favour of creating a merged club in Bristol for 2019.
-This reduces the number of clubs to 14 and for 2018 the Super 8 format has been discarded and instead the teams will play a 26-game season; with home and away fixtures against all the other teams.
+This format remained in use for the 2017 season but on 26 October 2017, it was confirmed that Oxford Rugby League and Gloucestershire All Golds would not compete for the 2018 season, in favour of creating a merged club in Bristol for 2019.
+This reduced the number of clubs to 14 and for 2018 the Super 8 format has been discarded and instead the teams will play a 26-game season; with home and away fixtures against all the other teams.
 The club top of the table after 26 games will automatically be promoted to the Championship and those finishing second to fifth will play off for the other promotion spot.

 The format was modified for 2019 following an RFL extraordinary general meeting in September 2018.
-The number of clubs in the division will be reduced to 12 and the top six teams will compete for two promotion places to the Championship.
-However, on 23 October 2018, Hemel Stags announced that the club was withdrawing from the league for 2019 reducing the number of teams to 11; the RFL indicated that no replacement team is to be sought for the time being.
-The team finishing top of the 11-team league after the 20-game regular season will automatically be promoted then a series of six further matches will decide the second promotion spot.
+The number of clubs in the division was reduced to 12 and the top six teams competed for two promotion places to the Championship.
+However, on 23 October 2018, Hemel Stags announced that the club was withdrawing from the league for 2019 reducing the number of teams to 11; the RFL indicated that no replacement team was to be sought.
+The team finishing top of the 11-team league after the 20-game regular season was automatically be promoted then a series of six further matches will decide the second promotion spot.

 Following the aborted 2020 season, the number of clubs was reduced to 10 as Newcastle Thunder were appointed to the Championship and the planned entry of Ottawa Aces was deferred to 2022.
-Over the close season of 2021–2022 Ottawa Aces decided to relocate to Cornwall and Cornwall R.L.F.C. became the divisions eleventh team for 2022.
+Over the close season of 2021–2022 Ottawa Aces decided to relocate to Cornwall and Cornwall R.L.F.C. became the division's eleventh team for 2022.

 A reduction to ten teams happened for 2023 as West Wales Raiders withdrew from the league in December 2022.

+Further reductions to the number of teams initially saw the league go from ten to eight teams for the 2024 season, following London Skolars withdrawal from the league in September 2023 and Newcastle Thunders' withdrawal in October 2023.
+However the league was restored to nine when Newcastle were re-admitted in December 2023.
+The addition of Goole Vikings for the start of the 2025 season brought the league back to ten teams.
+The league did reduce to nine teams as Cornwall RLFC withdrew from the league with immediate effect midseason.